 Take another look at that picture.
 Imagine yourself in that position.
 Could you draw your gun?
 Those of you who carry in pants pockets, in the small of your back, or in an off-body holster may be out of luck.

-Unload your CCW piece and put it in the holster you use for daily carry.
+Unload your CCW gun, Triple check it both visually and physically to ensure that it is unloaded.
+Put it in the holster you use for daily carry.
+Conceal the gun under a cover garment similar to what you wear when out in public.
 Can you draw (preferably without muzzling yourself):

 From the standing position?